If you're embarking on your first year of University study you probably have a few questions!

 If you discover that you have a clash with something outside the University, you will need to visit the paper's course administrator.
 Please note that you will need to provide a valid reason, and physical proof as to why you cannot attend at this time.

-Re-streaming information will be available on Blackboard at the start of first semester and second semester.
+Re-streaming information will be available on Blackboard at the start of semester 1 and semester 2.